 A trip into snowy woods to cut down a Christmas tree has become a tradition in our family.
-Choosing a place, digging the sleds out of the shed, packing the hot cocoa and peanut butter and banana sandwiches, donning scarves and hatsits all part of the ritual that reminds us that the holiday season is here.
+Choosing a place, digging the sleds out of the shed, packing the hot cocoa and snacks, donning gloves and hats—it is all part of the ritual that reminds us that the holiday season is here.

 While you can buy a tree at a lot, venturing into the woods for a fir or a spruce can be a rewarding way to spend a December day together.
 And the best part?
 You always come home with a prize.

 That time in 2015 when we cut down our own Christmas tree.

 How Can I Get The Perfect Christmas Tree?

 If you choose to embark on a cut-your-own-tree adventure, here’s what you need to know.

 Get a permit from the Forest Service office near you.
 In our corner of Montana, permits are also available at Ace Hardware and other stores and gas stations.